In this article we will be giving an overview of a Dispatch workflow with multiple Destinations.

 Technician Destination setup

-Now we need to move on to the Destinations for the technician’s form, so when it is submitted it goes to the right place.
+Now you need to move on to the Destinations for the technician’s form, so when it is submitted it goes to the right place.

 Click on destinations, New destination.

-Now we repeat the same process with the Dispatch Destination as we did with the first one we setup.
+Now you repeat the same process with the Dispatch Destination as you did with the first one you setup.
 Only this time, it will include the submission data of the technician’s form and show us the questions for the Supervisor form.

 Click Create destination